American Express Platinum Credit Score

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.
 This site may be compensated through the Advertiser's affiliate programs.

-For rates and fees of the American Express Platinum card, please click here.
+For rates and fees of The Platinum Card® from American Express card, please click here.

 Read Next: